civilservicelgbt/civilservicelgbt.github.io/_conference/15-30-parallel-sessions.md

 Sessions include:

 * Local presence, national influence
-* L﻿earning from the Civil Service Diversity and Inclusion Strategy
+* Learning from the Civil Service Diversity and Inclusion Strategy
 * Security vetting for LGBT+ civil servants

 Breakout rooms are limited in size, so you may not be able to attend your chosen session.
 If your chosen session is full, you will be able to join any other session.